 States cannot allow creditors to garnish more than federal law allows but they can apply laws with greater restrictions on garnishment.

 Four states — Pennsylvania, North Carolina, South Carolina, and Texas — have banned wage garnishment altogether.
-A number of other states suspended garnishment during the COVID-19 pandemic.
+Several other states suspended garnishment during the COVID-19 pandemic.
 Many of these states are now relaxing these suspensions.

-Many states have restrictions on wage garnishment that are tighter than those allowed by federal law.
+Many states have tighter wage garnishment restrictions than those allowed by federal law.
 Check your state’s wage garnishment laws to see what restrictions apply in your area.

 Wage Garnishment Exemptions

 Some forms of income cannot be garnished for debt payments.

 - Child support that you are receiving